Education Programs at the Beechworth Historic Precinct

 They include:

-• Our Gold Fever program invites students to step into the shoes of historical Beechworth figures, try their luck at panning for gold and discover why a diverse range of people migrated to Victoria during the 1850s.
+- Our Gold Fever program invites students to step into the shoes of historical Beechworth figures, try their luck at panning for gold in a ‘creek’ and discover why a diverse range of people migrated to Victoria during the 1850s.

-• How Granny Lived teaches F-2 primary students about life in their grandparent’s day compared with their lives now using objects from the Burke Museum’s collection as teaching aids.
+- How Granny Lived teaches F-4 primary students about life in their grandparent’s day compared with their lives now using objects from the Burke Museum’s collection as teaching aids.

-• Cultural Crossroads for Years 3 to 6 looks at the people who lived in Beechworth before and after the gold rush.
+- Cultural Crossroads for Years 3 to 6 looks at the people who lived in Beechworth before and after the gold rush and explores the push and pull reasons of why so many came so far to build new lives.

-• Years 7-9 students become forensic archaeologists examining conditions on the goldfields, quality of life, health, disease and 19th century medicine in History Mystery.
+- Years 7-9 students can become forensic archaeologists examining conditions on the goldfields, quality of life, health, disease and 19th century medicine in History Mystery.

 We look forward to hosting your school.